AMReX-Astro/Castro/sphinx_docs/source/CastroUserGuide.rst

 Sedov Problem
 ~~~~~~~~~~~~~

-The (or Sedov-Taylor) blast wave is a standard hydrodynamics
+The Sedov (or Sedov-Taylor) blast wave is a standard hydrodynamics
 test problem.
 A large amount of energy is placed into a very small
 volume, driving a spherical (or cylindrical in 2-d Cartesian
 coordinates) blast wave.
 Analytic solutions were found by Sedov